 George’s father’s half sister, Mary Elizabeth Nugent, married George Grenville, who was to become the first Marquis of Buckingham, whose seat was the stately home of Stowe.
 Through his wife he later inherited the title of Earl Nugent.
 (Buckingham’s aunt had married William Pitt, later prime minister, and the first Earl of Chatham.)
 George and Maria Nugent lived at Stowe and enjoyed a close friendship with the Buckinghams.

 We have not been able to establish George’s link with the Antiguan Nugents though shared Irish heritage suggests they were of the same family.
 For a period, George was MP for Buckingham, and saw military service in the Netherlands and Ireland.
-He appears to have applied for the post of Lieutenant Governor of Jamaica, one of the crown’s most important colonies, when the man appointed drowned on his way to take up the post.
-In his introduction to Lady Nugent’s Journal, Philip Wright says the post was “among the most highly prized.”
+He appears to have applied for the post of Lieutenant Governor of Jamaica, one of the crown’s most important colonies, when the man previously appointed drowned on his way to take up the post.
+In his introduction to Lady Nugent’s Journal, Philip Wright says the post was ‘among the most highly prized’.

 Lady Nugent’s Journal, first published in 1839, five years after her death, covers the period of their residence in Jamaica from 1801 to 1805.
 Later edited editions were published in 1907, 1934, 1939, 1966 and 2002, the last by the University of West Indies Press.
-Maria found herself at the centre of a slave-owing society about she made careful observations, giving her journal its value as an historical document, especially poignant since this was the era of the Napoleonic Wars.
-American scholar Lowell J. Ragatz, author of a book on the planter class in the Caribbean, said the Journal gives “an utterly inimitable and imperishable picture of planter society”.
+Maria found herself at the centre of a slave-owing society about which she made careful observations, giving her journal value as an historical document, especially poignant since this was the era of the Napoleonic Wars.
+American scholar Lowell J. Ragatz, author of a book on the planter class in the Caribbean, said the Journal gives ‘an utterly inimitable and imperishable picture of planter society’.
 Certainly, Maria seems to have made a greater impact on posterity through her writings than George did by his governorship.
 Rather quaintly, Maria calls her husband Nugent or General N. throughout.
 She was known as Mrs Nugent throughout their time in Jamaica, the baronetcy being bestowed on her husband later.

 Lady Nugent returned to England in 1805 with her two children, George followed early the following year.
-Two more children were born there, one of which died in infancy, before in 1811 George Nugent was appointed Commander in Chief of the army in India, to where Maria accompanied him leaving the children in the care of friends at Stowe.
-George was to resign resigned in 1813, two days after the arrival in Calcutta of a new Governor-General, Lord Moira.
+Two more children were born there, one of whom died in infancy, before in 1811 George Nugent was appointed Commander in Chief of the army in India, to where Maria accompanied him leaving the children in the care of friends at Stowe.
+George was to resign in 1813, two days after the arrival in Calcutta of a new Governor-General, Lord Moira.

 Sources: the story of Maria, Lady Nugent, and all pictures are taken from different editions of Lady Nugent’s Journal of her Residence in Jamaica from 1801 to 1805, including from Philip Wright’s introductory biography.
 The picture of Lady Nugent is by John Downman.
 The Napoleon anecdote is taken from her later, unpublished, India journal.